 “Home prices as measured by S&P Dow Jones performed more or less as expected in February, with annual growth rates continuing to slow.”

 Bloomberg - “U.S. Homeownership rate Falls to the Lowest Since 1995″ (4-29-14)

 “The homeownership rate in the U.S. declined to the lowest in almost 19 years as rising property prices and mortgage rates held back demand.”

 Hard Money Loan Closed

-Corona, California hard money loan closed by The Norris Group private lending.
-Real estate investor received loan for $230,000 on a 3 bedroom, 2 bathroom home appraised for $340,000.
+Colton, California hard money loan closed by The Norris Group private lending.
+Real estate investor received loan for $81,000 on a 2 bedroom, 1 bathroom home appraised for $120,000.

-Bruce Norris of The Norris Group will be presenting his newest talk Secrets to Becoming Wealthy with the Apartment Owners Association in Buena Park on Thursday, January 16, 2014
+Bruce Norris of The Norris Group will be presenting Secrets to Becoming Wealthy with FIBI Long Beach on Thursday, May 29, 2014.